 Environmental factors that may cause myocarditis include:

-You may have an increased risk for heart inflammation such as endocarditis, myocarditis, and pericarditis because of your age, sex, genetics, environment, lifestyle, or medical conditions and procedures.
+You may have an increased risk for heart inflammation such as endocarditis, myocarditis, and pericarditis because of your age, sex, genetic, environment, lifestyle, or medical conditions and procedures.

 Different age groups are at risk for different types of heart inflammation: